abpio/abp-commercial-docs/en/getting-started-maui.md

 ## Run the Server Application

-Run the backend application as described in the [getting started document](getting-started.md).
+Run the backend application described in the [getting started document](getting-started.md).

 Open the `appsettings.json` in the `MAUI` project: